MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 			});
         };

-        // Define the callback function that will be passed when we subscribe to ComputerVision events. function _ComputerVision(data) {
+        // Define the callback function that is passed when we subscribe to ComputerVision events. function _ComputerVision(data) {
             //  Wrap the code for the _ComputerVision callback inside try and catch statements to handle messages unrelated to ComputerVision events. try {